Naziru M Ahmad

 Naziru M Ahmad also known as Sarkin Waka (born 4 September 1986) is a Nigerian singer, songwriter and actor.
 Naziru was turbaned as Sarkin Wakan Sarkin Kano (Chief Singer of the Emir of Kano) in December 2018.

-An expert musician per excellence with specialization in Royalty who in 2022 released a new music "Sai mun Bata Wuta".
+A musician with specialization in Royalty who in 2022 released a new music "Sai mun Bata Wuta".

 Discography

 Studio albums

 Ahmad sings more than 300 songs.